Pate de Campagne or Country Terrine is served across France makes a great lunch, it is usually served with gerkins.

 8 slices bacon

-Chop the lean pork, pork belly, chicken livers and chopped streaky bacon in a food processor and roughly chop into small pieces.
+Place the lean pork, pork belly, chicken livers and streaky bacon in a food processor and roughly chop into small pieces.

 Put the diced meat in a large bowl and add the sea salt, pepper, nutmeg, juniper berries and brandy.
 Mix carefully and leave to marinate in the fridge for at least 6 hours or overnight.